5th Street Social

 Things to Do

-- Beverage Garden: A three block area is enclosed as a beverage garden.
-Craft beer for $5 for a 12-14 ounce pour from four Johnson County craft breweries.
-Cups are purchased for $5 and IDs checked.
+Featuring craft beers from Johnson County craft breweries (no cup charge; cups provided).
+IDs checked.
 Cash only.
 Due to state law, alcoholic beverages must remain in the beverage garden.

 Street Closures & No-Parking Areas